 One method that I’ve found effective when delivering sales training is a flipped classroom.

-The structured learning plan can be shared with the reps upfront, so that they understand how each topic will be approached.
-The trainer here is more of a consultative guide, rather than a teacher; this engages reps from the get-go, and gives them the opportunity to take the initiative in their own learning.
-Reps are encouraged to speak to each other, benefitting from their peers’ perspective, and get hands on with the product.
+The structured learning plan can be shared with the reps upfront so that they understand how each topic will be approached.
+The trainer here is more of a consultative guide, rather than a teacher; this engages reps from the get-go and gives them the opportunity to take the initiative in their own learning.
+Reps are encouraged to speak to each other, benefit from their peers’ perspective, and get hands-on with the product.

 The key to this training model is to ensure that you have defined the required business outcome, provided the pre-work and pre-material, and then develop a structured in-person facilitation format.
 This will ensure that sales reps come in prepared with their questions, and engage in a democratic learning process.